 The closest major airport is Memphis International Airport.
-We offer shuttles free of charge from Memphis International Airport.
+We offer shuttles at a cost of 25 dollars each way to and from Memphis International Airport.
 More information is provided in the Shuttle Section.

 On move-in day, students will check-in to receive their room assignment, class schedule, required book list, and their Ole Miss ID that provides access to their rooms and meal plan.
 Orientation will be held at 3:30 pm.
 Details will be provided prior to arrival.

 Orientation typically occurs at 4:30 pm on move-in day.
 It is mandatory for all students to attend Summer College orientation, and we strongly recommend that a parent or guardian attends as well.
 Important information about program policies, rules, financial aid, and safety are presented in this session.
 Details will be provided prior to arrival.